Baptistry Water Care

 #2 Sanitize (kill germs and algae) the water

-To clean your baptistry water, we sell a good quality cartridge filter and skimmer that
+To clean your baptistry water, we reccommend getting a good quality cartridge filter and optional skimmer that

 should be installed in-line with the heater/pump system.
 The filter will

-remove dirt and debris from the water and will also help extend the life
+remove suspended dirt and debris from the water and will also help extend the life

 of your heater element.

-(ultra-violet) light sanitizer that kills most of the bacteria in the water
+(ultra-violet) light sanitizer can be used to kill most of the bacteria in the water

 and will help to keep it clean and sanitary.
-The sanitizer is installed in
+The UV sanitizer is installed in

 line with the water circulation system and as water is pumped past the UV